 Career in Psychiatry & Medical Leadership

-I first worked as a full-time faculty member in Psychiatry at UMASS Medical School.
-There I directed the outpatient clinic, supervised residents and medical students, won a teaching award, and developed expertise in addiction medicine as a nationally-funded faculty fellow.
+After my residency, I became a full-time faculty member and Associate Professor of Psychiatry at the University of Massachusetts School of Medicine.
+There I ran an outpatient clinic, co-founded a psychotherapy fellowship program, and developed expertise in addiction medicine as a nationally-funded faculty fellow.

-In 2013 I became the director of Physician Health Services, Inc. I launched PHS’s unique coaching program for physicians who manifest problematic workplace behavior, grew the volume of self-referrals, and established a reputation as a thought leader in the domains of physician burnout and professional coaching.
+In 2013 I became the director of the non-profit Physician Health Services, Inc. (PHS).
+There I designed and launched a unique coaching program for physicians who manifest problematic workplace behavior, grew the volume of self-referrals, and established a reputation as a thought leader in the domains of physician burnout and professional coaching.
 I expanded the mission by increasing the number of supporting organizations from 15 to more than 70, dramatically growing charitable contributions to support the services we provided to distressed medical students and physicians.
 More than most mental health professionals, I understand the business world and the pressure it exerts on its central figures.

 I transitioned from PHS to private practice during 2020, and it soon became clear that my work with physicians, medical leaders and healthcare executives prepared me well for my bespoke private practice of psychotherapy, addiction psychiatry, coaching, and, in-depth evaluations.
 I just love what I do and I endeavor to imbue this experience of flow and deep personal/professional satisfaction to each and every one of my clients!

 “Passionately dedicated to enhancing the well-being of front-line clinicians and their leaders, Steve has skillfully pioneered the use of professional coaching across the healthcare system.”

 Founder & CEO, Wellcoaches • Co-Founder & Chair, Institute of Coaching (McLean Hospital, a Harvard Medical School Affiliate)